SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 It would be nice to be able to attach trusted devices to certain VMs automatically.

-On a "regular" OS, such as [Debian] or [Fedora], triggering actions on connecting / disconnecting USBs devices is typically achieved using [udev] rules.
+On a "regular" OS, such as [Debian] or [Fedora], triggering actions on connecting / disconnecting USB devices is typically achieved using [udev] rules.
 We could match on the Vendor ID / Model ID etc. to detect when a particular USB device is added or removed,